Who are we?

 What do we do?

-The four-member Bands have agreed to work collectively to secure a multi-year funding agreement with Indigenous Services Canada(ISC) .
-This agreement is called an ‘ARFA’ and provides the funding to GGC and for each member Band.
+The three-member Bands have agreed to work collectively to secure a multi-year funding agreement with Indigenous Services Canada(ISC) .
+This agreement is called an ‘C7A CFA’ and provides the funding to GGC who acts as a flow through to each member band.
 Through this agreement GGC is responsible for providing technical,advisory and support services to the member Bands.
 One of the key benefits to a block funded agreement allows for the development of specific policy that is more beneficial and relevant than ISC policy.
-So far there are three areas that have – education, housing, and Social Development.
-With good fiscal and effective administration we have been able to continue with a block funded approach which in turn creates a more responsive and flexible administrative structure at the Band office level rather than working directly under ISC.
+So far there are three areas that have specific policies: Education, Housing, and Social Development.
+With good fiscal management and effective administration we have been able to continue with a block funded approach creates a more responsive and flexible administrative structure at the Band office level.

 Where are we located?

 The Gitksan communities are in the beautiful Kitwanga, Kispiox and Skeena watersheds.
-For more information about the Skeena watersheds, contact Gitksan Watershed Authority.
-For more information regarding the Gitksan Hereditary system or House system, and treaty negotiations contact the Gitksan Treaty Society.
+For more information about the Skeena watersheds, contact Gitksan Watershed Authority at https://gitksanwatershed.com/.
+For more information regarding the Gitksan Hereditary system or House system, and treaty negotiations contact the Gitksan Treaty Society at https://gitxsan.ca.

-NWCC provides a good map of all the First Nations from a northwest regional view.
-The map shown highlights the Hazelton area from the NWCC regional map.
+Coast Mountain College (CMC) provides a good map of all the First Nations from a northwest regional view.
+The map shown highlights the Hazelton area from the CMC regional map.

 Another map that highlights the language affiliation of indigenous people in BC is available at First People’s Heritage, Language and Cultural Center’s website.